Caxton

 A CSV workbench, not a viewer

-Delimited files get a real grid: frozen headers, typed columns, one-click sorting, in-place cell editing.
-Two million rows parse in 2.6 s and sort numerically in 8.2 s.
-Split, combine, extract, and dedupe columns without leaving the app.
+Delimited files get a real grid: frozen headers, typed columns, in-place editing.
+Two million rows parse in 2.6 s, and the file never stops being plain text, so saving writes the same CSV back out, no export step.

 Read the manual: CSV Workbench →